Crumbs350/Sansui-AU-717-Rebuild/README.md

 # Sansui-AU-717-Rebuild
-Consolidated documentation of Sansui AU-717 Rebuild.
+Consolidated documentation of a Sansui AU-717 integrated amplifier rebuild.
 This is a non-code project focused on documentation, methods, tools, and parts needed to revitalize a Sansui AU-717.
 Documentation generated during my journey to rebuild this classic integrated amplifer with the help of the Audiokarma.org community and broader web resources.

 # Repository Index
 Parts.md = general information about electrical parts

 # Sansui AU-717 Rebuild General Information

-## Prep for Success
+## Preparation for Success
 * Read and understand what you are doing before you start
 * Document the process
   * Take pictures